 - Reduce stress.

-Therefore, erectile dysfunction can be prevented by adopting a healthy lifestyle from a young age or by modifying those habits that are wrong.
+Erectile dysfunction can be prevented by adopting a healthy lifestyle from a young age or by modifying bad habits.

 FAQs from users

 How can I get pregnant if my husband suffers from erectile dysfunction?